sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 Where:

 - $s_{t-1}$ is a  $m \times 1$ vector of the old "context" or "state" (the data coming from the previous layer)
-- $W^{s,s}$ is a  $m \times m$ matrix of the weights associated to the existing state, whose role is to deciding what part of the previous information should be keep (and note that this is not changing in each layer.
-It is _recurrent_ across the chain.).
+- $W^{s,s}$ is a  $m \times m$ matrix of the weights associated to the existing state, whose role is to deciding what part of the previous information should be keep (and note that this is not changing in each layer.).
 Can also be interpreted as giving how the state would evolve in absence of any new information.
 - $x_t$ is a $d \times 1$ feature representation of the new information (e.g. a new word)
 - $W^{s,x}$ is a $m \times m$ weights whose role is deciding how to take into account the new information, so that the result of $wx$ multiplication is specific to each new information arriving;
 - $tanh(\cdot)$ is the activation function (to be applied elementwise)